jmfrolim/jmfrolim/README.md

 ### Hi there 👋

 - 🔭 I’m currently working with Advpl, TL++ and ERP Protheus TOTVS, and PHP and C# .net
-- 🌱 I’m currently learning golang , docker and cloud computing
+- 🌱 I’m currently learning docker and cloud computing
 - 🤔 I’m looking for help with golang, cloud compute, clean code, automatized tests

+#### Now 2024 I'm learning more programming languages
+ - in january I'm learning Ruby on Rails

 </br>